kj62/taskgroup-todo-app/README.md

 ```bash
 json-server --p 8080 --watch <name-of-file.json>
 ```
+The important thing is the port number 8080 - the app URLs are based on it.

 If there is a problem with json-server command probably you need to run